mifi/lossless-cut/README.md

 # LosslessCut 🎥 [![Travis](https://img.shields.io/travis/mifi/lossless-cut.svg)]()

-Simple, cross platform video editor for lossless trimming / cutting of videos.
-Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. Lets you quickly extract the good parts from your videos and discard GB of data without losing quality.
+Simple, cross platform tool for lossless trimming / cutting of video and audio files.
+Great for rough processing of large video files taken from a video camera, GoPro, drone, etc. It lets you quickly extract the good parts from your videos and discard GBs of data without losing quality.
 It doesn't do any decoding / encoding and is therefore extremely fast.
 Also allows for taking JPEG snapshots of the video at the selected time.
 This app uses the awesome ffmpeg🙏 for doing the grunt work.
 Also supports lossless cutting in the most common audio formats.

 <b>ffmpeg is now included in the app! 🎉</b>